MONTANA COWBOY HALL OF FAME Legacy INDUCTION

 Alvin Garth Merritt was born January 26, 1934 on a cold Rocky Mountain winter morning in Polson, Montana.
 Along with parents, Alvin Sr. and Lenore and brothers Joe and Rex, he grew up on a homestead in Irvine Flats located on the Flathead Indian Reservation, near Radio, Montana, an early day stop on the official mail route between Polson and Camas.
 Radio had its own post office and a store run by Al’s aunt.
 Al professed to being a lifetime cowboy.
 He claimed that before he could walk, he “rode” albeit clutched to the hames (two curved pieces of iron or wood forming or attached to the collar of a draft horse to which traces were attached on the team) while riding horses his father used for plowing.

 Al’s first school, Green Mountain School, is on display in the Miracle of America Museum in Polson.
 Its original location sat three and a half miles from the Merritt homestead.
-Al rode a horse to school every day regardless the weather.
+Al rode a horse to school every day regardless of the weather.
 He began first grade with his brother and one other boy.
 He helped their teacher, Etta Garbo, fetch water in pails about a fourth of a mile from the school.
 During the winters the bucket would have ice forming on it before they got back to the school.
 He fondly recalled three girls, who he referred to as “lovely ladies”, joining the boys in the third grade, bringing the total number of students in his class to six.

 While Al was becoming a fearless cowboy, he suffered from a lifetime of claustrophobia from an incident when he was around nine or ten years of age.
 He and his friend, Georgie Halverson, were coming home from school one cold spring day when they spotted a jackrabbit as it ran into a wooden culvert.
 They decided to stop to see if they could catch it.
 Georgie told Al to shimmy into the culvert to catch the rabbit.
 Al became stuck in the culvert and panicked.
-Georgie secured his horse Bubbles and took a rope off of Al’s horse, tying it to his Al’s ankles and pulled him out.
+Georgie secured his horse Bubbles and took a rope off of Al’s horse, tying it to Al’s ankles and pulled him out.

 For years Al went between the White School and Green Mountain School every six months until graduating from the eighth grade.
 Because families in the area were closer to one school than the other, instruction alternated between the two schools to keep the travel distance fair to all.
 By then there was a school bus route, and he began attending high school in Polson.
 If the winter weather was too rough, the snow too deep or the roads too icy, he spent the night in a hotel to be able to attend school.